Category Archives: The Legal Immigrant – Immigration Blog

 Within 5 months, the U.S. Customs & Border Protection (CBP) in San Francisco, CA vacated its Expedited Removal Order (ERO) and rescinded its INA 212(a)(6)(C)(i) inadmissibility finding against my client, upon receiving our Motion to Reconsider the adverse decisions.

-The documentary evidence and legal argument showed he should not have been charged as inadmissible under INA 212(a)(7)(A)(i)(I) (intended immigrant without proper immigrant visa or other travel document) to be issued an ERO, which barred him for 5 years from the United States, pursuant to INA 212(a)(9)(A)(i).
-The Motion also demonstrated that the permanent bar under INA 212(a)(6)(C)(i) was made in error because he did not use fraud or willfully misrepresent any material fact to obtain admission to the United States in H-1B status.
+The CBP agreed he should not have been charged as inadmissible under INA 212(a)(7)(A)(i)(I) (intended immigrant without proper immigrant visa or other travel document) to be issued an ERO, which barred him for 5 years from the United States, pursuant to INA 212(a)(9)(A)(i).

 Refusal of H-1B Admission to the United States Despite the Presentation of Valid Travel Documents and No Prior Violation of Nonimmigrant Status

-My client presented his valid Canadian passport and Form I-797, Approval Notice for H-1B petition, when he requested admission in H-1B nonimmigrant status.
+My client presented his valid Canadian passport and Form I-797, Approval Notice for H-1B petition, when he requested admission in H-1B status.
 He was, however, placed in secondary inspection at the San Francisco International Airport for further questioning.
 Upon determining that the true purpose of his request for admission was unclear, the CBP issued the Expedited Removal Order under (7)(A)(i) and included the lifetime bar under (6)(C)(i) as an additional inadmissibility ground.
 The CBP did not give him the option of withdrawing his application for admission to the United States.

-The Record of Sworn Statement (Form I-867A and Form I-831) indicated my client had good-faith intent to resume his employment at the H-1B petitioner, even though he had quit his position prior to his departure from the United States.
-The Form I-797A, Approval Notice for the H-1B petition was still valid and was not withdrawn by the petitioner or revoked by USCIS.
+The Record of Sworn Statement (Form I-867A and Form I-831) indicated my client had good-faith intent to resume his employment at the H-1B petitioner, even though he had quit his position prior to his departure from the U.S. The Form I-797A, Approval Notice for the H-1B petition was still valid and was not withdrawn by the petitioner or revoked by USCIS.

 Facts and Arguments Supporting Reconsideration of Inadmissibility Findings